dluisnothere/CIS565-FinalProject-Hw3Extension/README.md

 Hence, if there is a black band in the middle of the azimuth-range plane, it means no signal was received by the antenna at that distance away.

 ![](img/Readme/rangeAzimuth.png)

+_Fig 4.
+Range Azimuth Diagram, where Azimuth represents the trajecetory of the vehicle, and Range represents distances away from the camera._

 Modeling the behavior of materials and SAR rays appears to be a non-trivial task.
 Based on our research and readings, only diffuse surfaces and specular surfaces have mathematical models developed.